Restaurant News

 HeeMee Coffee + Bakery

 Need a coffee break?
 Check out HeeMee Coffee + Bakery right in the heart of downtown Tucson.
 This cute, tiny, minimalistic cafe explores Korean heritage by making traditional cakes and sweet and savory treats.
-Some of the specialty drinks are the Yuja Ade, a sparkling drink sweetened with honey and Yuja, or yuzu, tea or hallabong, or the Ocean Latte with fresh cream.
-Don't forget about pastries like the fluffy cream cakes, strawberry pistachio cookies, egg tarts, red bean and custard donuts, and the Bingsoo Korean shaved ice dessert.
-HeeMee also offers classic Korean dishes such as Korean corn dogs, bulgogi toast, and sweet garlic fried chicken.
+Some of the specialty drinks are the Yuja Ade, a fizzy sip sweetened with honey and Yuja and the Ocean Latte with blue Curaçao and fresh cream.
+Don't forget about pastries like fluffy cream cakes, strawberry pistachio cookies, egg tarts and red bean and custard donuts.
+HeeMee also offers classic Korean dishes such as Korean corn dogs, bulgogi sandwiches and sweet garlic fried chicken.

 click to enlarge